Pistonamey/amey_ml/README.md

 parameters, and return types.
 For more detailed documentation, refer to the docstrings within each function.

 ## Contributing
 Contributions to amey_ml are welcome!
-If you'd like to contribute, please contract me at amey.shinde@bizzencecollab.com.
+If you'd like to contribute, please contact me at amey.shinde@bizzencecollab.com.
 Please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## Licensing